catalyst-cloud/catalystcloud-docs/source/tutorials/compute/deploying-highly-available-instances-with-keepalived.rst

 ####################################################

-This tutorial assumes you have installed the OpenStack command line tools and sourced an openrc file, as explained at :ref:`command-line-interface`.
+This tutorial assumes you have installed the OpenStack command line tools and sourced an OpenRC file, as explained at :ref:`command-line-interface`.
 We also assume that you have uploaded an SSH key, as explained :ref:`here<uploading-an-ssh-key>`.